 ii) whose names appear as beneficial owners holding shares in electronic form as per the beneficial ownership data as may be made available to the Company by the National Securities Depository Limited and the Central Depository Services (India) Limited, as of the end of the day on Friday, August 22, 2014.

 Reminders for unpaid dividend are sent to the shareholders as per records every year.

 Transfer of unpaid/unclaimed amounts to Investor Education and Protection Fund (IEPF)

-During the year under review, the Company has credited Rs.
-1,422,400, lying in the unpaid/unclaimed dividend account, to the Investor Education and Protection Fund (IEPF), pursuant to Section 205C of the Companies Act, 1956, read with the Investor Education and Protection Fund (Awareness and Protection of Investors) Rules, 2001.The cumulative amount of unpaid/unclaimed dividends and matured deposits (including accrued interest thereon) transferred to IEPF up to March 31, 2013 is Rs.
-1,499,634.
+During the year under review, the Company has credited Rs.2,216,035/- (Rupees Twenty-two Lakh Sixteen Thousand Thirty-five only) lying in the unpaid/unclaimed dividend account, to the Investor Education and Protection Fund (IEPF) pursuant to Section 205C of the Companies Act, 1956 read with the Investor Education and Protection Fund (Awareness and Protection of Investors) Rules, 2001.The cumulative amount of unpaid/unclaimed dividend and matured deposits (including accrued interest thereon) transferred to IEPF upto March 31, 2014 is Rs.2,309,566/-.

 BSE Script Code - 500493

 Secured Redeemable Non-convertible Debentures of Rs.250 crores (11.95%) issued on January 1, 2009 are listed on National Stock Exchange of India Limited (ISIN:INE465A07022).

 Secured Redeemable Non-convertible Debentures of Rs.350 crores (10.75%) issued on September 22, 2009 are listed on Bombay Stock Exchange Limited (ISIN:INE465A07030).
 After the 25% redemption, the paid up value of the said Debentures stands reduced to Rs.
 750,000/- each at the end of 54th month from the date of allotment.